Commercial Subleases

 If possible, you should review the underlying lease before entering negotiations with the sublessor.
 You may not realize certain terms or restrictions that would affect your ability to do business in that location without a thorough review of the lease.

 There are situations where the sublessee continues to pay rent as required, but the sublessor does not meet its obligations regarding rent or other issues.
 In those situations, the landowner often has the right to remove you from the premises despite the fact that you are meeting all of your obligations.
 It may also trigger a remedial right to alter the terms of the lease as well.
 In some circumstances, you may be able to negotiate with the landowner for a direct contract, but this is not always the case.
+In rare cases, if the sublessor fails to meet their obligations, you may be able to pay the landlord directly to avoid eviction, but this arrangement must be clearly agreed upon in advance.

 You can often avoid these situations by requesting to review the sublessor’s financial records.
 You may also want to specifically inquire as to why the sublessor wants to sublease the property in the first place.
 Certain responses may trigger red flags.
 If the sublessor refuses to provide any financial information, that may also be a warning sign.